 - Henry James was one of the first to focus on the motives and psychology of his characters rather than on their actions.

-- The reader has more work to do.
-We don’t just read what happens, we are now expected to analyse the characters.
+- Readers take on more work.
+We don’t just read what happens, we are expected to analyse the characters.

 - English novels were influenced by French and Russian novels.
 Tolstoy and Dostoevsky were especially influential.

 - Stream of consciousness is one of the distinguishing features of a Psychological Novel.